First Impressions of Yerevan

 How to Say Thank You

-Qatar Airways flies in and out of Yerevan with a subsidized layover in Doha for pretty reasonable prices.
+Qatar Airways flies in and out of Yerevan with a layover in Doha for pretty reasonable prices.
 A sleeper train also connects Yerevan with Tbilisi, Georgia, but we don’t recommend it.
 It’s so uncomfortable you’ll hardly get any sleep.
-You can fly for $50 more.
+You can fly for just $50 more.

 Armenia’s version of Uber, gg, is very cheap – only a dollar or two USD to get around Yerevan.
 We recommend gg even for day trips outside of the city.
 Rental cars are also pretty cheap but gas is high, and most gas stations only take cash, especially outside Yerevan.
 They won’t have an ATM either.

 Armenia may be one of the most affordable places we’ve ever been.
 You can get a kilo of beets for 25 US cents, or a lunch for two in a food court for less than $5 USD.
-Taking a gg rom the airport to the city center is only $3.
+Taking a gg from the airport to the city center is only $3.
 Our modern one-bedroom Airbnb right by Republic Square cost $455 for two weeks.
 Outside of accommodations, we spent $294 for both of us.
 Overall, that’s $27 per person per day.

 We did some research and found out Armenia’s GDP per capita is on par with the Philippines, lower than Thailand, China, Serbia, and Bosnia, and only a little higher than India.
 Estimates vary, but 1/4 to 1/3 of Armenians live in poverty.
 Some of the buses, marshrutkas, and even ambulances say China Aid on them.
 Unfortunately these seem to be old and heavily polluting vehicles.